HaxeFlixel/flixel-docs/documentation/03_resources/06-faq.html.md

 Collisions are limited to the area defined by `FlxG.worldBounds`.
 For example in platformers where this area needs to be larger, you need to adjust it manually.

 #### Can I make 3D games with HaxeFlixel?
 No, the framework is limited to 2D graphics.
+Well.
+Except for some [crazy people](https://github.com/AustinEast/haxeflixel-3D).

 #### How do I protect my assets from being stolen?
 If you add `embed="true"` to the `<assets path="assets">` tag of the `Project.xml`, the asset files are embedded into the `.exe`.